thomas-engels/lga_assigner/readme.md

 # Struggle to quickly assign the LGA questions?

-*This script helps you easily assign the questions; accounting for question difficulty and meeting the three people per question requirement.*
+*This script helps you easily assign the questions amongst your group; accounting for question difficulty and meeting the three people per question requirement.*

 ---
 Directions: